Emmanuel Gyimah-Boadi

-Professor Emmanuel Gyimah-Boadi is a Ghanaian political scientist and the co-founder of the Afrobarometer, a pan-African research project that surveys public attitude on political, social and economic reforms across African countries.
+Professor Emmanuel Gyimah-Boadi (born 2 October 1953) is a Ghanaian political scientist and the co-founder of the Afrobarometer, a pan-African research project that surveys public attitude on political, social and economic reforms across African countries.
 He was the CEO of Afrobarometer from 2008 to 2021.
 He is now the chair of its board of directors.

-He is also founder and former executive director of the Ghana Center for Democratic Development (CDD-Ghana).
+He is also founder and former executive director of the Ghana Centre for Democratic Development (CDD-Ghana).
 A former professor in the Department of Political Science at the University of Ghana, Legon, he has held faculty positions at universities in the United States, including the School of International Service of the American University (Washington, D.C.), and fellowships at the Center for Democracy, Rule of Law and Development (Stanford University), the Woodrow Wilson International Center for Scholars, the U.S. Institute of Peace, and the International Forum for Democratic Development (all in Washington, D.C.).
 He is a fellow of the Ghana Academy of Arts and Sciences and a member of the editorial board of the Journal of Democracy.
 He has sat on advisory councils of numerous International Non-Governmental Organisations around the globe, including the Ibrahim Index of African Governance (London), and International Center for Transitional Justice (New York), the Institute for Integrated Transitions (Barcelona), among others.

 He is also a staunch advocate for democracy, the rule of law, and inclusive governance, and has dedicated a lifelong career to capacity building in public opinion survey research on the African continent.
-In his writings, he has consistently underscored the surprising depth and resilience of citizens’ demand for democracy, and the importance of good governance to sustainable development and democracy in Africa.
+In his writings, he has consistently underscored the surprising depth and resilience of citizens' demand for democracy, and the importance of good governance to sustainable development and democracy in Africa.